rticommunity/kubernetes-examples/external_to_pod_gw/README.md

 Use this command to get IP addresses of nodes (For PUBLIC_IP, you can use an IP address of externally accessible nodes).

-**Lastly, update the values for PUBLIC_IP (with one of IP addresses of nodes) and PUBLIC_PORT (with the assigned node port) as necessary in rtiroutingservice.yaml.**
+**Update the values for PUBLIC_IP (with one of IP addresses of nodes) and PUBLIC_PORT (with the assigned node port) as necessary in rtiroutingservice.yaml.**

 `$ kubectl create -f rtiroutingservice.yaml`

-This step creates a StatefulSet for RTI Routing Service.
+Finally, running this command creates a StatefulSet for RTI Routing Service.

 #### 6. Create a Deployment for a RTI DDS Ping subscriber
 `$ kubectl create -f rtiddsping_cds_sub.yaml`